Here, we take an in-depth look at the latest monitoring information for Finland.

 - The Centre of Expertise for Participation (Osallisuuden osaamiskeskus) promotes overall participation and youth engagement at the national level.

-- The Ministry of Education and Culture's Media Literacy Policy in Finland aims to promote active participation of children and young people; The Mannerheim League for Child welfare also has active youth participation work directly promoting the BIK+ principles.
+- The Ministry of Education and Culture's Media Literacy Policy in Finland aims to promote active participation of children and young people; The Mannerheim League for Child Welfare also has active youth participation work directly promoting the BIK+ principles.

 - The Finnish SIC undertakes awareness-raising work on children’s rights in digital environments, especially youth participation work.
 In addition, the Centre of Expertise for Participation and the Centre of Expertise for Digital Youth Work are also active in promoting awareness of digital rights.